cherattk/eventset/README.md

  *
  * - The errorCallback function will receive the Error thown by the listenerCallback
  *
- * - The return value is the listener id that must be
+ * - The returned value is the listener id that must be
  *    used with Topic.removeListener() to remove the listener from the queue
  *
  * @param {string} eventName